Innovation: designing for change

-Block 2: Sustainable innovation focuses on how design and innovation can address major challenges such as climate change and how the relationships between products, people and context offer opportunities to design things differently.
+Block 2: Sustainable innovation focuses on how design and innovation can address major challenges such as waste and climate change and how the relationships between products, people and context offer opportunities to design things differently.
 This block will help you critically evaluate design and innovation practices and to integrate social, technical and environmental knowledge in design thinking.

 Block 3: Visions for change considers the role of visions of change in creating and promoting opportunities and ideas for design and innovation.
 It introduces approaches and tools that you can use to help develop visions of change.
 The block ends with a discussion of responsibilities and ethics of design and innovation.